In Pittsburgh, as in all of Pennsylvania, a conviction for a first-degree misdemeanor (M1) could get you a prison sentence of up to 5 years.

 - Endangering the welfare of a child

 Many factors go into determining the punishment for a first-degree misdemeanor.

 The Pennsylvania Sentencing Guidelines require that every crime be allotted an Offense Gravity Score, better known as OGS.
 This OGS is designated as a number.
 The more severe the crime, the bigger the OGS number will be.

 Your sentencing judge will look at your prior criminal record and the OGS score for your crime when sentencing you.
 If your OGS score is low and you have few previous convictions, your guideline sentence will be shorter.

-Trial judges in Pennsylvania have discretionary power when handing down sentences.
+Trial judges in Pittsburgh and elsewhere in Pennsylvania have discretionary power when handing down sentences.
 They are allowed to sentence you to things like probation or community service in lieu of prison.Mandatory Minimum Sentences

 It is important that you call a lawyer immediately to avoid the harshest punishments.
 If you wait, it might be too late for the attorney to be of use to you, resulting in a more severe punishment.

-To hire a reputable criminal lawyer, immediately contact Logue Law.
-Our well-known Pittsburgh Criminal Lawyer, Mr. Sean Logue, is always ready to help you, no matter how complicated your case is.
+To hire a reputable criminal lawyer in Pittsburgh, immediately contact Logue Law.
+Our well-known Criminal Lawyer, Mr. Sean Logue, is always ready to help you, no matter how complicated your case is.
 He and his associates have the experience and skills you need to avoid the most severe punishments.
 Contact us now at (412) 389-0805.Interested in Learning More About Pennsylvania Offense Classes and Gravity Scores?